odin-lang/odin-lang.org/content/docs/install.md

 Now navigate to the Odin directory in your terminal, use `make`, and you should have a newly-built, fresh Odin compiler!

+Now you can export the odin folder to the PATH

 #### For Linux and other \*Nix
 For Linux, make sure you have `llvm` and `clang` installed through your package managers.

+For FreeBSD make sure you have `bash`, `git` and the latest version of LLVM (the base `llvm` package is most of the times outdated).

 Now navigate to the Odin directory in your terminal, use `make`, and you should have a newly-built, fresh Odin compiler!

-**Notes for Linux:**: The compiler currently relies on the `core` and `shared` library collection being relative to the compiler executable.
+**Notes for Linux:** The compiler currently relies on the `core` and `shared` library collection being relative to the compiler executable.
 Installing the compiler in the usual sense (to `/usr/local/bin` or similar) is therefore not as straight forward as you need to make sure the mentioned libraries are available.
 As a result, it is recommended to simply explicitly invoke the compiler with `/path/to/odin` in your preferred build system, or add `/path/to/odin` to `$PATH`.

 ### Updating the compiler
 For a compiler that's in-development like Odin, things move fast.
 Make sure you keep your compiler up-to-date by running `git pull` and then rebuilding every now and then. (or, if you use releases, redownload and rebuild)